Gautamarora207/poof-core/README.md

   - For `ERC20_TOKEN` specify the token address you want to support
 5. `npx truffle migrate --network mainnet`
 6. OPTIONAL: `npx truffle migrate --network mainnet --reset --f 5` for each additional pool

-**Note**.
-If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run the 5th migration (`--f 5`).
-Likely, you will want to tune your .env parameters for each run of the 5th migration.

 ## Specs